Koenkk/zigbee2mqtt.io/docs/information/groups.md

 ```

 ## State changes
-By default when one of the devices in a group changes it's state, the group state will also change.
-Also when the state of a group is changed by a command (so not via a state change of a device in it; see previous line), all devices in the group will also change it's state.
+By default when one of the devices in a group changes its state, the group state will update to reflect the change.
+If any lights within the group have a state of `on`, the group state will stay `on`.
+Also when the state of a group is changed by a command (so not via a state change of a device in it; see previous line), all devices in the group will also change its state.
 This behaviour can be disabled by setting `optimistic: false` for the group.

 ## How do groups work?
 By using the above `add` command above, a device will be added to a group.
 The device itself is responsible for storing to which groups it belongs.
 Others, e.g. the coordinator, do not have knowledge to which device a groups belongs.